Keeping the 'Health in Rhode Island Plan' Front and Center

 In order to achieve the priorities of the Health in Rhode Island plan, Rhode Island needs a sufficient and stable healthcare workforce.
 Workforce challenges and shortages across all care settings, though particularly long-term care, were laid bare over the last year – revealed and accelerated by the impacts of the ongoing COVID-19 pandemic.
 Providing appropriate care in the appropriate settings for all of Rhode Island’s diverse residents requires additional investment in workforce and workforce infrastructure.
 This includes foundational work of creating workforce-related data systems to better understand gaps in the current workforce, increasing workforce diversity, addressing barriers to entry and advancement in the workforce, and improving workforce retention.
 There is a clear connection between a sufficient and stable healthcare workforce and a sufficient and stable health system.
 The committee will continue to identify where it can help influence and make impact around this vital issue.

 Our continuing commitment

-Our collective goal of achieving the priorities set out in the Health in Rhode Island vision will be linked, in large part, to the ability of a broad range of stakeholders to remain committed to sustaining the specific priorities and strategies identified in the vision.
-By committing to creating and maintaining the data dashboard, we are helping to ensure that data remains at the center of the implementation, sustainability, and accountability of the Health in Rhode Island vision, and that we remain committed to tracking disparities and ensuring equity is centered in all of our work.
+We will continue to work with a broad range of stakeholders committed to advancing and sustaining the specific priorities and strategies identified in the Health in Rhode Island vision.
+Our collective goal of achieving these priorities is driven by an understanding that healthcare is just one part of keeping people healthy and that solutions must address the systemic issues in our health system and general state infrastructure.
+By maintaining the data dashboard, we will ensure that data remains at the center of the implementation, sustainability, and accountability of the Health in Rhode Island vision, and that we remain committed to tracking disparities and ensuring equity is centered in all of our work.